An averaging principle for diffusions in foliated spaces: Preliminary results

 \section{Preliminary results}

 \textit{The coordinate system}.
-Given an initial condition $x_0\in M$, let $U\subset M$ be a bounded neighboorhood of the corresponding leaf $L_{x_0}$ such that there exists a diffeomorphism $\varphi: U \rightarrow L_{x_0}\times V$, where $V\subset \R^d$ is a connected open set containing the origin.
-The neighbourhood $U$ can be considered small enough such that the closure $\bar{U}\subset M$ and the derivative of $\varphi$ is bounded.
-For a fixed diffeomorphism $\varphi$, the space $V$ will be called the {\it vertical space}.
-For simplicity, the second (vertical) coordinate of a point $p \in U$ will be called the vertical projection $\pi(p)\in V$, i.e. $\varphi(p)=(u, \pi(p))$ for some $u\in L_{x_0}$.
+Given an initial condition $x_0\in M$, let $U\subset M$ be a bounded neighborhood of the corresponding leaf $L_{x_0}$ such that there exists a diffeomorphism $\varphi\dvtx U \rightarrow L_{x_0}\times V$, where $V\subset\R^d$ is a connected open set containing the origin.
+The neighborhood $U$ can be considered small enough such that the closure $\bar{U}\subset M$ and the derivative of $\varphi $ is bounded.
+For a fixed diffeomorphism $\varphi$, the space $V$ will be called the \textit{vertical space}.
+For simplicity, the second (vertical) coordinate of a point $p \in U$ will be called the vertical projection $\pi(p)\in V$, that is, $\varphi(p)=(u, \pi(p))$ for some $u\in L_{x_0}$.
 Hence for any fixed $v\in V$, the inverse image $\pi^{-1}(v)$ is the compact leaf $L_x$, where $x$ is any point in $U$ such that the vertical projection $\pi(x)=v$.
-In Section 3 below we need the components of the vertical projection, which shall be denote by:
+In Section~\ref{sec3} below we need the components of the vertical projection, which shall be denoted by

 for any $p\in U$.
 Natural examples of these coordinates systems appear if we consider compact foliation given by the inverse image of submersions: values in the image space provide local coordinates for the vertical space $V$.